Johnatanrincon05/Laravel_Shop/README.md

 # Requirements:

--Have the composer package manager installed
+- Have the composer package manager installed
--Have the php soap extension enabled on the local server.
+- Have the php soap extension enabled on the local server.
--Have npm installed.
+- Have npm installed.
--Have a Mysql database manager.
+- Have a Mysql database manager.
--Have the respective connection credentials with the placetopay webcheckout and the corresponding endpoint.
+- Have the respective connection credentials with the placetopay webcheckout and the corresponding endpoint.

 # Steps to follow to start the project